Manufacturing Training System: how to transform training

 The importance of a structured approach

-MTS is not simply a training program, within a human resources consultancy.
-It is a comprehensive methodology that starts from theAnalysis of business needs and goes as far as measuring the results obtained.
+The MTS is not simply a training program, within an HR consultancy.
+It is a comprehensive methodology that starts from analysis of business needs and goes all the way to measuring the results achieved.

-• Plan: Skills mapping, identification of training gaps, and goal setting.
+• Plan: skills mapping, identification of training gaps and goal setting.

-• Do: Implementation of training plans through practical and engaging tools.
+• Do: implementation of training plans through practical and engaging tools.

-• Check: Measuring effectiveness through specific KPIs.
+• Check: measurement of effectiveness through specific KPIs.

-• Act: Updating training content based on results.
+• Act:updating training content based on results.

 This approach ensures constant alignment between people skills and the strategic needs of the company.